amigavision/amigavision.github.io/overscale.md

 ## Additional notes

 * NTSC is always 5×/10× scale using AmigaVision, since it is usually 200px tall — and suffers no ill consequences or cropping, being scaled to 1000px tall with a 40px letterbox on top/bottom to make it 1080p/4K.
-* You can turn off the Dynamic Crop setting in the Options section of the launcher if you prefer to not have this be the default behavior.
+* You can turn off the 5× Integer Overscale setting in the Options section of the launcher if you prefer to not have this be the default behavior.
 * None of this has any effect on the analog output.
 Amiga usage on CRTs works the way it always did, and resolutions that are not 1080p/4K are also behaving the way they always did.
 * Resolutions that are not 1080p/4K should be unaffected (e.g. 1200p and 1440p).